NBA Trade Rumors: Andre Drummond, Reggie Jackson Deadline Deals In The Works?

 As for Reggie Jackson, the on again, off again move to Orlando seems to be off for good, at least according to head coach Stan Van Gundy.

 SVG told The Freep that there is no pending deal to trade the Detroit point guard to Orlando, and there never has been.
 Is that the real truth or is the coach just doing his job?
 After all, SVG is also Detroit’s GM as well.
-All fans have to do is look at the recent DeMarcus Cousins trade to New Orleans to realize that what coaches and GM’s say and what actually happens can be two very different things!
+All fans have to do is look at the recent DeMarcus Cousins trade to New Orleans to realize that what coaches and GM’s say and what actually happens can be two very different things.

 The hot rumor for well over two weeks has been Detroit sending Jackson to the Magic for D.J.
 Augustin and Jeff Green.
 Van Gundy claims it is all made up by the media rumor mill.

 “One of you guys asked me over the weekend about how far along the D.J.
 Augustin and Jeff Green trade for Reggie was, and the first time I heard about it was when I got that text, so I would assume not that far,” Van Gundy said Tuesday.
 “I’m never on social media,” Van Gundy said.
 “I don’t do any of it.
-I don’t do Twitter, Facebook, Instagram.
+I don’t do Twitter, Facebook, Instagram.”

-With the NBA trade deadline right around the corner, time will tell which teams were bluffing and which ended up with a offer too good to refuse.
+With the NBA trade deadline right around the corner, time will tell which teams were bluffing and which ended up with an offer too good to refuse.

 [Featured Image by Gregory Shamus/Getty Images]